 A person usually does not need to prepare much for a rehab session.
 Doctors usually give advice about what to expect before rehab begins.

-Medicare and most other insurance plans usually cover up to 36 sessions of cardiac rehabilitation.
+Medicare and most other insurance plans usually cover up to

 However, as always, check with the insurance company first.
 There are some exceptions, involving people who have received pacemakers, for example.